Codecademy/docs/content/kotlin/concepts/conditionals/conditionals.md

   - 'paths/computer-science'
 ---

-**Conditionals** are commands in kotlin that handle decisions.
+**Conditionals** are commands in Kotlin that handle decisions.
 With conditionals, code is dynamic, which means that it can behave differently given a different condition.
-In conditionals statements we can write different code blocks which can execute when the condition is met.
+In conditionals statements different code blocks can be written which can execute when the condition is met.

 ## If statement